 The Wonder of Phuket

-Phuket is a top destination for tourists who are interested in learning more about the region’s wildlife and oceans.
-For eco-travellers who wish to have a low-impact holiday, it is also a learning opportunity, giving them both a way to educate themselves about conservation in Thailand and a magical holiday they will never forget.
+Phuket is a top destination for tourists interested in learning more about the region’s wildlife and oceans.
+For eco-travellers who wish to have a low-impact holiday, it is also a learning opportunity, giving them a way to educate themselves about conservation in Thailand and a magical holiday they will never forget.

 Environmental Rules and Their Benefit to Phuket